magento/devdocs/guides/v2.0/design-styleguide/content-voice-tone/content-voice-tone.md

 **Use consistent labels in navigation, tables, forms, and calls to action.**

-Wherever content is displayed in data tables and forms, it should be consistent and use global conventions, when available.
+Wherever content is displayed in data tables and forms, it should be consistent and use Magento standard or global conventions.

 <div class="bs-callout bs-callout-tip" markdown="1">
   Yes – “Continue” button in “Catalog” task flow

   Yes – “Continue” button in “Reports” task flow

+  ---

   **No** – “Next” button in “Catalog” task flow